 also includes pediatric nurses in the clinic and procedure room,

 nutrition support certified nurses, dietitians, social workers and

 pharmacists.
 Read more about our faculty and staff.

-- Our integrative medical-psychological treatment approach to chronic abdominal pain has resulted in 70-80 percent improvement in symptoms within six weeks.
+- Our integrative medical-psychological treatment approach to chronic abdominal pain has resulted in resolution or near resolution of symptoms in 70-80% of patients by six weeks.
 This is greater improvement than some programs see in a year.

 - In 2011, we opened our Center for Intestinal Rehabilitation and Transplant, one of fewer than 10 pediatric programs in the country.
 In conjunction with our Liver Care Center and Liver Transplant program, we're able to provide services and outcomes that rank among the best in the nation.